HL7/davinci-dtr/input/pagecontent/changehistory.md

   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-53041">FHIR-53041</a> - Making DTRMetricData providerId and groupId optional, but with a constraint that they are required if the source is the EHR
+  <a href="https://jira.hl7.org/browse/FHIR-53041">FHIR-53041</a> - Making DTRMetricData providerId and groupId optional, but with a constraint that they are required if the source is the EHR (<a href="StructureDefinition-DTRMetricData.html#profile">link</a>)
   </li>

   <li>